Epilepsy Drugs for Children

 Types of Epilepsy Drugs

-Common epilepsy drugs for partial or tonic-clonic seizures include carbamazepine (Carbatrol or Tegretol),phenytoin(Dilantin), valproate, and valproic acid (Depakote).
+Common epilepsy drugs for partial or tonic-clonic seizures include brivarcetam (Briviact), carbamazepine (Carbatrol or Tegretol),phenytoin(Dilantin), valproate, and valproic acid (Depakote).
 Side effects can include stomach problems or tiredness, and in the case of Dilantin, excess hair growth.
 For absence seizures, medications include Depakote or Depakene and ethosuximide(Zarontin).